ejmr/LNVL/docs/Instructions.md

 methods of `LNVL.Character` objects create this opcode in order to compile dialog for a particular scene.

-1. `content`: A string representing the line of dialog.
+1. `content`: A string representing the line of dialog or a table of strings representing multiple lines of dialog at once.

 2. `character`: *(Optional)* An instance of `LNVL.Character` who is speaking the line.